Retail businesses collect more data than ever before and from every aspect of the supply chain, including:

 But what good is all this data if you can’t derive real value from it?

 Being able to monitor and track real-time data sounds great, but in reality, that is the same as watching money pour out of your supply chain.
-The entire point of collecting all this data is to have the ability to make smarter decisions going forward; get real value out of it; and to prevent unnecessary costs proactively.
+The entire point of collecting all this data is to have the ability to make smarter decisions going forward; get real value out of it; and prevent unnecessary costs proactively.

 While Business Intelligence tools provide improved visibility into your retail business, these tools don’t provide any actionable recommendations moving forward.
 Predictive analytics systems, driven by artificial intelligence (AI), let you recognize opportunities, anticipate risks and opportunities, and accurately forecast demand far enough in advance for you to make those smarter decisions from Big Data.